West China Hospital

-The West China Hospital of Sichuan University or West China School of Medicine, also known as Huaxi Hospital, is a Class-A tertiary hospital in Chengdu City, Sichuan Province, China.
-It was founded in 1892 and has developed into the largest single-site hospital in the world.
-The hospital is consistently ranked among the top three hospitals in China.
+The West China Hospital of Sichuan University (operating under the name the West China School of Medicine for medical education) is a major public teaching hospital in Chengdu, Sichuan, China.
+It is owned and operated by the West China Medical Center of Sichuan University.
+The hospital was founded in 1892 and has developed into the largest single-site hospital in the world.
+It is consistently ranked among the two highest-ranked hospitals in Chinese hospital assessments.